pingcap/docs/tidb-cloud/tidb-cloud-auditing.md

     2. Select **Settings** > **Audit Settings**.
 The **Audit Logging** dialog box is displayed.
     3. Click **Show Google Cloud Service Account ID**, and then copy the Service Account ID for later use.

-2. In the Google Cloud Management Console, go to **IAM & Admin** > **Roles**, and then check whether a role with the following write-only permissions of the storage container exists.
+2. In the Google Cloud console, go to **IAM & Admin** > **Roles**, and then check whether a role with the following write-only permissions of the storage container exists.

     - storage.objects.create
     - storage.objects.delete